miguelgrinberg/Flask-SocketIO/docs/index.rst

 Deployment
 ----------

-Unfortunately, the complexity in deploying a Python server that supports WebSocket is very high.
-The options are many, and they are full of exceptions and limitations.
+There are many options to deploy a Flask-SocketIO server, ranging from the to the insanely complex.
 In this section, the most commonly used options are described.

 Embedded Server
 ~~~~~~~~~~~~~~~